Step 2: Publishing Tank State Output via JointState Topics¶

 virtual bool configure(SimpleControllerConfig* config)

-to implement the process of creating the ROS publisher as the initialization process when introducing the controller.
-Then
+to implement the initialization process when introducing the controller, specifically creating the ROS publisher.
+Then override

 virtual bool initialize(SimpleControllerIO* io)

-to initialize the controller at the start of simulation.
-Then
+to perform initialization at the start of simulation.
+And override

 virtual bool control()

-to describe the process of state output using a publisher.
+to describe the state output process using the publisher.

-This structure is almost the same as the RttTankController created in Step 1, but the use of the “control” function may be slightly different.
-The “control” function usually used to implement the control process, and in RttTankController, it the control of the Tank robot is implemented.
-However, the essence of this function is to perform some kind of processing repeatedly in the control cycle of the controller, and the content of the cycle processing does not necessarily need to be the control of the robot.
-Therefore, this function can also be used to output the robot’s status, as shown here.
+This structure is almost identical to the RttTankController created in Step 1, though the use of the “control” function differs slightly.
+While the “control” function typically implements control processes (as RttTankController does for Tank robot control), its essence is to perform some kind of processing repeatedly at the controller’s control cycle.
+The cyclic processing content doesn’t necessarily need to be robot control.
+Therefore, this function can also be used for outputting robot state, as demonstrated here.

 #include <ros/node_handle.h>

-Then define a variable corresponding to the node handle.
+Then define a variable for the node handle:

 ros::NodeHandle node;

-In the “configure” function, create the node handle by the following code.
+In the “configure” function, create the node handle with:

 node.reset(new ros::NodeHandle(config->body()->name()));